This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I substitute coconut flour?

 No!
-If a recipe calls for coconut flour, do not be tempted to use almond flour, all-purpose flour, or ANY other flour.
-Coconut flour has a totally different ratio of ingredients compared to other recipes, so look for a recipe that has already tested & perfected the type of flour you have on hand.
+If a recipe calls for coconut flour, do not use almond flour, all-purpose flour, or ANY other flour.
+Instead, look for a recipe that calls for the type of flour you want to use.
+If you need an Almond Flour Cake, I’ve already got you covered.

 How do you measure coconut flour?

 I measure coconut flour by scooping the measuring cup into the bag of flour, getting a heaping scoop, and then I level off that measurement with the back of a knife.
-It’s important to be very precise when measuring coconut flour, because even an extra tablespoon can affect the final outcome.
+Use the weights included in the recipe below if you want to be extra-accurate.

 coconut flour cake slice on two plates